skatende-TechnieKnowHow/portfolio/_pages/about.md

 I am a Web Developer with completed and work in progress projects which are showcased on this website.

-This page demostrates my skills in HTML and CSS skills in Web Development.
+This page demostrates my skills in Javascript, HTML, and CSS in Web Development.

 I am current taking self-directed Web programming tutorials.